openlibhums/memory-alpha/content/support/email-and-reminders/email-logs-placeholder.md

 ## Interpreting statuses

-- what do the statuses mean?
-- Coloured dots -> rely on using mailgun as the underlying email service.
-If using Google mail, no coloured dots.
-- Cant track what happens beyond our side - emails blocked by the local server, we cannae track.
+Emails sent through Janeway can have multiple statuses, accompanied with colour-coded dots.
+The coloured dots will only communicate a status if your Janeway installation uses Mailgun for its email services.
+If you are using Googlemail, the coloured dots will not convey any information.
+Janeway cannot track what occurs outside of the installation and the mailservice attached.
+E.g., if emails are blocked by the local, receiving servers we cannot track this.
+If you think you may be having email delivery issues, contact your system administrator.

+Janeway email statuses:

+- No information
+- Accepted
+- Delivered
-- Not delivered messages? -> check with dev.
+- Failed <!-- check with dev-->

 ## Actions